safihasan/food_blog2/README.md

 * Font Awesome was used for icons and the fonts used were derived from Google Fonts.

-* Flowcharts were created using Lucid charts.
+* Flowcharts and database schema diagrams were created using Lucid charts.

 * Wireframes were created using Balsamiq.